ets-labs/python-dependency-injector/docs/introduction/di_in_python.rst

 .. meta::
    :keywords: Python,DI,Dependency injection,IoC,Inversion of Control,Example
-   :description: This page describes a usage of the dependency injection pattern in Python.
-It
+   :description: This page describes a usage of the dependency injection and inversion of control
-                 contains Python examples that show how to implement dependency injection.
+                 in Python.
+It contains Python examples that show how to implement dependency injection.
 It demonstrates a usage of the dependency injection framework Dependency Injector, its container, Factory, Singleton and Configuration providers.
 The example show how to use Dependency Injector providers overriding feature for testing or configuring project in different environments and explains why it's better then monkey-patching.

 Originally dependency injection pattern got popular in the languages with a static typing, like Java.
+Dependency injection is a principle that helps to achieve an inversion of control.
-Dependency injection framework can significantly improve flexibility of the language with a static typing.
+Dependency injection framework can significantly improve a flexibility of the language with a static typing.
 Implementation of a dependency injection framework for a language with a static typing is not something that one can do quickly.
 It will be a quite complex thing to be done well.
 And will take time.